Why Vinegar Became the Standard in Hot Sauce (And When Science Finally Understood Why)

 Why haven't more brands moved beyond vinegar-based formulations?

 Fresh vegetables.
 Real fruit.
 Actual bourbon.
-Three-acid preservation at pH 3.7-3.9.
+Three-acid system at pH 3.7–3.9.
 Made in New York's Hudson Valley.

 Born of fire; defined by flavor.
 The soul survives the fire.